pkLucid/Pokemon-Lucid/lucid_book/src/ai/general.md

 ## Scoring on kills (additive)
   * Move can kill: +4
+  * Dragon Tail, Circle Throw + 2
-  * Doubles only: AI can kill with double target or spread move when no partner + 2
+  * Doubles only:
-    * Unless, the player previously used Guard then the damage for AI calcs will be zeroed out 20% of the time as long as there is a wide guard user on the players side.
-Applies until the end of battle
+    * If the player previously used Wide Guard (any side, any mon) the damage for AI calcs will be set to zero 20% of the time (meaning it can't be considered as an attacking move)
-  * hit switch targer (dragon tail) + 2
+    * +2 if AI can kill with double target move (e.g. Hyper Voice) /  Applies to Spread target moves that hit all mons (e.g. Surf) only when there is no partner on field

 ## Critical hit kill (does not stack with kill)
   * Critical hit Increase for moves with a high crit ratio (applies to moves only, and not 100% critical hits)